jakartaee/jakarta.ee/content/news/jakarta-ee-11-released/_index.md

 **Modernised TCK Framework**
  Improves compatibility testing and reduces the barriers to adding new tests as the platform evolves:

-- **Upgraded Tools:** Moved from Apache Antnt and Java Test Harness to JUnit 5 and Apache Maven for enhanced efficiency and relevance.
+- **Upgraded Tools:** Moved from Apache Ant and Java Test Harness to JUnit 5 and Apache Maven for enhanced efficiency and relevance.
 - **Streamlined TCK Structure:** Reduced complexity, making the TCK easier to learn and use.
 - **Improved Accessibility:** By updating the TCK to a multi-dependency Maven project, Jakarta EE 11 improves compatibility testing and reduces the barriers to adding new tests as the platform evolves, fostering future innovation.